oqolarte/oblong/content/project/encode.md

 Open your favorite word processor.
 I used Microsoft Word in the MacBook.

-This is the most labor-intensive part of the whole process.

-These are the things to do:
+This is the most labor-intensive part of the whole process which includes these things to do:
 - check the spelling;
 - check the punctuation marks;
 - check the formatting;
 - recreate the data tables, if need be;
 - rescan and include any important images;

+I have processed about 133 pages of scholarly articles, done in about 13 hours (non-continuous).

 ## Recommendation/s